SEN Information Report

 This is a maintained day special school for children aged 11-16 years.
 Children will be provided with an appropriately paced and differentiated curriculum.
 The school is accessible for wheelchair users and is on one level.

-All pupils that attend the school will be under assessment or have a statement of special educational needs or an education healthcare plan.
+All pupils that attend the school will be under assessment or an Education Health Care plan.

 What is our approach to teaching pupils with SEN?

-At Southall, we believe that effective learning can only take place as a result of good teaching and that is what we strive for in every lesson.
-It is recognised that learning takes place not only in the classroom, but also outside the classroom.
-We aim to ensure that the students at our school are provided with high quality learning experiences that lead to a consistently high level of individual achievement, both academic and social.
-More information is available in our learning & teaching policy.
+At Southall, we believe that effective learning can only take place as a result of excellent teaching and an engaging curriculum, which is what we strive for in every lesson.
+It is recognised that learning takes place, not only in the classroom, but also outside the classroom.
+We aim to ensure that the pupils at our school are provided with high quality learning experiences that lead to a consistently high level of individual achievement, both academic and social.
+More information is available in our Learning & Teaching Policy.

 How do we adapt the curriculum and learning environment?